protontypes/open-sustainable-technology/README.md

 - [modisfast](https://github.com/ptaconet/modisfast) - An R package designed for easy and fast downloads of MODIS Land products, VIIRS Land products, and GPM (Global Precipitation Measurement Mission) Earth Observation data.

 ### Curated Lists

+> **What?** Carefully compiled collections of resources, tools, datasets, projects, and references relating to the environment and climate.

+> **How?** These repositories list helpful resources within various environmental and climate domains.

 - [Datasets APIs and open source projects related to Climate Change](https://github.com/KKulma/climate-change-data) - A curated list of APIs, open data and ML/AI projects on climate change.
 - [Linux Foundation Energy Landscape](https://github.com/lf-energy/lfenergy-landscape) - This landscape is intended as a map to explore the open source projects in the energy sector, and also shows the member companies of the LF Energy Foundation.
 - [Open Models](https://wiki.openmod-initiative.org/wiki/Open_Models) - This page lists energy models published under open source licenses.